24 Amazing Aloe Vera Medicinal Benefits

 Another Iranian study of 30 second-degree burn patients found that treating patients with Aloe sped up healing compared to conventional treatment with silver sulfadiazine.

-2. Sunburn and skin cancer
+2. Sunburn and inflammation

 Researchers from Hamberg studied 40 healthy adults and found that aloe vera prevented inflammation resulting from ultraviolet radiation exposure.
 They also tested several other herbs, but Aloe was the only herb that significantly prevented the inflammation.